milkbottledude/woodlands-jb_tracker/README.md

 8   print(test_df.head(20))
 ```

 First off, we need to get the data.
-Lines 1 and 2 read the csv files with the data and convert them into training and testing pandas dfs.
-Line 3 separates the congestion area column from the original df, Line 4 defines the ML model being used, and Line 5 trains the model by calling the 'fit' method.
+Lines 1 and 2 read the csv files with the data 🗂️ and convert them into training and testing pandas dfs.
+Line 3 separates the congestion area column ✂️ from the original df, Line 4 defines the ML model being used, and Line 5 trains the model by calling the 'fit' method 🏋️‍♂️

 Line 6 feeds the test data to the trained RFR model for it to begin its predictions, while Line 7 attaches the predictions column to the end of test_df.
 Lastly, Line 8 prints the first 20 rows of test_df, although I'll only show the relevant rows here.
-I'll also manually add the 'Time of day' and LinReg model results as the last 2 columns.
+I'll also manually add the 'Time of day' and LinReg model results as the last 2 columns 📝

 ```
     Mon  Tue  Wed  Thu  Fri  Sat      hour_sin      hour_cos  congestion_prediction     LinReg_results (with sin-cos encoding)  Time of Day